Back to Results

 email: mark.s.burrows@gmail.com

 Spiritus will consider for publication essays written on topics that pertain to the discipline of Christian spirituality.
 The journal is committed to creative engagement with Christian tradition and to critical reflection on the relationship of Christian spirituality with non-Christian religious traditions.
-We encourage interdisciplinary inquiry into the subject of spirituality that includes literature and the arts, philosophy, science and politics.
+We encourage interdisciplinary inquiry into the subject of spirituality that engages such fields as literature and the arts, philosophy, science and politics.
 We encourage authors to submit essays that focus on the contemporary situation and speak to current issues and debates.

 All essays submitted to Spiritus are subjected to a blind, peer-review process.
 Therefore please omit any information that would identify you as author.